blessinvarkey/musings/posts/agile/scrum/15-07-2021-user-stories-and-story-points.md

 *The definition of done is common to all your work but acceptance criteria are specific to individual pieces of work.

 ### The Rachel Davies format
-User stories are written in the following format:
+User stories are written in the following (Role-Feature-Reason) format:
 As a < __user role__ >,
 I < __want/need/can/etc__ > < __goal__ >
 so that < __reason__ >.

 This template originated with agile coach Rachel Davies at an English company, Connextra, in the early 2000s.
 It has since become a recognized standard for expressing user stories.
+This feature is also known as Role-Feature-Reason technique, because its short sentence structure keeps the focus on the who (As a user..), what (I want/can..) and why(so that..).

 Examples of user stories.
 - As a user, I want to reserve a hotel room